-These consolidated financial statements comprise the financial statements of Kassa Nova Bank JSC (SB ForteBank JSC) (the "Bank") and OUSA Nova Limited Liability Partnership, a subsidiary of the Bank (jointly, the "Group").
+These separate financial statements comprises the financial statements of Kassa Nova Bank Joint Stock Company (SB ForteBank JSC) (the "Bank").

 The Bank was registered on 31 July 2009 under the laws of the Republic of Kazakhstan.
 The Bank operates under a general banking license No. 1.1.260 issued by the Agency for Regulation and Supervision of Financial Markets and Financial Organisations of the Republic of Kazakhstan on 10 June 2011.
 The Bank's activities are regulated by the Agency of the Republic of Kazakhstan for Regulation and Development of Financial Market.